FAQ - So you just got/found/re-found a SAM - What now?

 Get an proper RGB Scart cable.

-Regardless of what you had back in the day trying to get RF working on a modern TV is not only painful but the end result is a horrific picture and some of the older SCART cables were not SCART complaint with regards to voltage levels and signals so can leave you with a degraded picture or no picture at all.
+Regardless of what you had back in the day trying to get analogue RF working on a modern TV is not only painful but the end result is a substandard and gives a quite frankly horrific picture quality.

 I don't have a TV with a SCART socket